kigemmanuel/Snapp/README.md

 ---

-**NOTE: You only need to run 'snapp build' once - it will automatically recompile when you save your code!**
+**NOTE: You only need to run 'snapp build' once - it will automatically recompile when you save/edit your code!**

 ---

 ## Tutorial Section
+**Note: This Tutorial contain only what is avaliable in snapp V2**

 ### Getting Started - Two Ways to Initialize